Arc-Computer/ATLAS/gkd_vs_grpo_blog_draft.md

 ### Experimental Design

-To create a controlled environment, we focused on the "Countdown" math reasoning task, a good proxy for structured, multi-step thinking.
-Our goal was to improve the performance of a student model on this task using two different on-policy methods, both orchestrated by Atlas.
+To create a controlled environment, we focused on MetaMathQA, a public math-reasoning benchmark that stresses structured, multi-step thinking.
+Our goal was to improve the performance of a student model on this dataset using two different on-policy methods, both orchestrated by Atlas.

 The student model in both experiments was `Qwen/Qwen2.5-7B-Instruct`.